 How much does IUI cost?
 Is it covered by insurance?

 IUI is covered by some insurances.
 Patients will be referred to a member of our Prior Authorization team to review coverage of each patient’s individual insurance.
-The out-of-pocket cost for an IUI without insurance coverage is $450 per cycle, not including medication.
-With medication, the cost of IUI cycle is approximately $1,500-$2,000.
+The out-of-pocket cost for an IUI without insurance coverage is $2,950 per cycle.
 For more information about pricing, coverage, and financing options, visit our Navigating Fertility Financing page.

 Choose NYU Langone Fertility Center for IUI in New York City